A Characteristic free approach to skew-gentle algebras: Introduction

-\item An indecomposable skew-gentle algebra $A(Q, I, Sp)$ is selfinjective if and only if $Sp=\emptyset$ and the gentle algebra $A(Q, I)$ is selfinjective.
+\begin{Koro} \begin{enumerate}[label=(\alph*)] \item The singularity categories $\Dsg{A(Q, I)}$ and $\Dsg{A(Q, I, Sp)}$ are equivalent as triangulated categories.
+In particular, the global dimension of $A(Q, I, Sp)$ is finite if and only if so is $A(Q, I)$. \item The skew-gentle algebras $A(Q, I, Sp)$ and $A(Q, I)$ are singularly equivalent of Morita type with level. \item An indecomposable skew-gentle algebra $A(Q, I, Sp)$ is selfinjective if and only if $Sp=\emptyset$ and the gentle algebra $A(Q, I)$ is selfinjective.
 Equivalently, $Sp=\emptyset$ and the gentle $A(Q, I)$ is simple or a selfinjective Nakayama algebra with radical square zero.

-\item The finitistic dimension conjecture holds for all skew-gentle algebras. \item The Auslander-Reiten conjecture holds for all skew-gentle algebras.